 There were six technology focused ETFs (not counting BetaShares’ Asian tigers fund).

-A couple of standouts were focused on robotics and artificial intelligence with BetaShares Global Robotics and Artificial Intelligence (ASX:RBTZ) and ETFS ROBO Global Robotics and Automation (ASX:ROBO).
+A couple of standouts were focused on robotics and artificial intelligence with BetaShares Global Robotics and Artificial Intelligence ETF (ASX:RBTZ) and ETFs ROBO Global Robotics and Automation ETF (ASX:ROBO).

-Another notable tech winner was focused on as cyber security – BetaShares Global Cybersecurity (ASX:HACK).
+Another notable tech winner was focused on as cyber security – BetaShares Global Cybersecurity ETF (ASX:HACK).